 If Pembina can continue to grow once the Veresen acquisition is fully integrated, there should be a nice upside on top of the yield.

 STAG Industrial (STAG)

 STAG Industrial (NYSE:STAG) isn’t necessarily a spectacular stock, but it’s one that can drive steady long-term returns along with monthly payouts.

 The company leases industrial buildings to single tenants and has a nicely diversified portfolio from both a customer and a geographic standpoint.
 The average lease length currently is nearly five years, which should keep recent dividend growth intact.

 Longer-term, there are minor concerns.
-Valuation isn’t cheap, with a forward P/E of 55.
+Valuation isn’t cheap, with a forward P/E of over 40.
 An economic downturn could lead to lease cancellations or even customer bankruptcies.
-Investors focused on value might want to wait for a cheaper price than the current stock price of $31.
+Investors focused on value might want to wait jump in while it’s still below its $34 highs.

 But investors looking for growing monthly dividend payouts don’t have a ton of options, and STAG very well might be the best one.